lizferguson5/Python-ecolab/README.md

 Run the file **run\_simulation.py**.
 This runs the same simulation twice, once in async mode and once in sync mode.
 The results are saved as .csv files and plotting as .png files

+### Timings
+To compare timings, I modified the original MATLAB ecolab to remove the plotting routines and to switch the RNG to Mersenne Twister.
+This ensures that Python and MATLAB give identical results in sync mode.

+I haven't implemented the fast convergence mode in Python ecolab yet (i.e. where the simulation stops if one agent goes to 0) so we switch this off in MATLAB.

+On my late 2013 Macbook Air, I get:

+MATLAB:
+`tic;ecolab(20,200,30,100,'false');toc
+Elapsed time is 1.295951 seconds.`

+Python:

+    import ecolab

+    (agents,env,history)=ecolab.ecolab(size=20, nr=200, nf=30, steps=100, mode='sync')

+This took 0.399 seconds

+In general, the Python version is faster but the amount by which its faster appears to vary